openebs/dynamic-localpv-provisioner/docs/quickstart.md

       ## Set capacity here
       storage: 5Gi
 ```
-The PVC will be in 'Pending' state until the volume is mounted.
+The PVC will be in 'Pending' state until the volume is mounted/attached.
 ```console
 $ kubectl get pvc